By Kristin Jones and Ned Calonge, MD, MPH

 “People voting their racial fears are doing tremendous damage to themselves,” said Haney López.
 “This is really the best opportunity, maybe in the history of the country, to really say to whites, ‘you have more to lose than gain from racism.’
 Racism is a divide-and-conquer weapon that hurts all of us.”

-Haney López’s entire talk is available for download as a podcast.
-A video will be made available in late May.
+Haney López’s entire talk is available for download as a podcast and video.